kanidm/kanidm/book/src/customising.md

 ### Updating the display Name

-By default, the display name is 'Kanidm <hostname>' which is visible when logged in.
+By default, the display name is `Kanidm <hostname>` which is visible when logged in.
 To modify the display name, run the following

 ```bash